david-romero/david-romero/README.md

 For several years I have a hard goal.
 I want to become a great software engineer, so I work hard developing quality software every day.
 Fan of new technologies.
 I will not stop until overcome my goals.

-🔭 I’m currently working at Sngular as Senior Software Engineer
+🔭 I’m currently working at @packlinkdev as Backend Software Engineer

-🌱 I’m currently learning Kotlin, XP, Javascript, FP and Reactive programming.
+🌱 I’m currently learning Kotlin, XP, Scala, FP and Reactive programming.

 👯 I’m looking to collaborate on any OSS project.